mcmahonj12/Automatic-ESXi-Host-Upgrade/README.md

 5. Host reboots.
 6. Once the host re-connects to the vCenter Server, the host is removed from maintenance mode and the process begins again.

+Prereqs:
+  - PowerCLI 5.5 or higher (tested with 6.5)
+  - VUM version matching the major build to be deployed (no 5.5 VUM to deploy ESXi 6.5)
+  - Downloaded ISO of the ESXi image to deploy

+Procedure
 Steps to prepare and run the script:
 1. Download an ESXi ISO image from the VMware respository.
 2. Add any required 3rd party VIBs as desired to the image.
 Use ImageBuilder to perform this task and export the new image as an ISO.